 The next ingredient used is milk which helps in hydrating the flour.
 As we are not using any egg here, the curd is used as a replacement for the egg.
 It activates along with the leaving agents baking powder and baking soda and gives the necessary rise to the cake.
 Use fresh curd in this recipe and do not use sour curd.

 Butter and oil are used as the necessary fat.
 One can replace the butter completely with oil, however, I have not done so yet.

 I am using Demerara sugar a raw type of sugar.
 One can use white sugar or brown sugar as well.
-I have not processed the sugar at all, one can however process the sugar to a fine powder and add.
+I have not processed the sugar at all, one can however process the sugar to a fine powder and add it.

-I have flavoured this eggless cake with pineapple essence.
+I have flavored this eggless cake with pineapple essence.
 One can replace it with vanilla or even mango essence.